getsentry/sentry-docs/docs/clientdev/data-handling.rst

 - Most contextual variables are limited to 512 characters.
 - Extra contextual data is limited to 4096 characters.
 - Messages are limited to ~10kb.
-- Http data (the body) is limited to 2048 characters.
+- HTTP data (the body) is limited to 2048 characters.
 - Stacktraces are limited to 50 frames.
 If more are sent, data will be removed from the middle of the stack.